-There is no standard second-line therapy for LS, although Carbon (CO2) dioxide laser therapy has been studied for use in women whose LS doesn’t respond well, or any longer, to clobetasol ointment.
+There is no standard second-line therapy for LS, although Carbon (CO2) dioxide laser therapy, Mona Lisa Touch, has been studied for use in women whose LS doesn’t respond well, or any longer, to clobetasol ointment, or women who prefer not to use ointments for an extended period of time.
 It appears to provide good symptomatic improvement.

 We at Adaptive Gynecology have treated many women with vulvar lichen sclerosus and can help with this frustrating and quality of life limiting condition.